gjbex/Fortran-MOOC/docs/performance.md

 The compiler will generate vector instructions for such a loop automatically (if the optimization level is high enough, `-O3` for Fortran).

-Of course this is not possible is there is a dependency between the loops as in the example below.
+Of course this is not possible if there is a dependency between the loops as in the example below.

 ~~~~fortran